Fortress Learning is committed to ensuring that its marketing and advertising complies with AQF requirements.

 Where a student (Student A) wishes to transfer their enrolment to another student (Student B), Student A must first Withdraw and then any Refund payable may be allocated upon their request to Student B, less a $150 administration fee.
 Transfers of this kind are not permissible during a period of Extension.

-In all situations, the duration of Program B is reduced by the length of time that has passed since enrolling in Program A.
+In all situations, the duration of Program B is reduced by the time that has passed since enrolling in Program A.

 Deferment is not available for any programs that involve a face-to-face component.